phusion/baseimage-docker/README.md

 There are two ways to run a command inside an existing, running container.

  * Through the `docker exec` tool.
 This is builtin Docker tool, available since Docker 1.4.
 Internally, it uses Linux kernel system calls in order to execute a command within the context of a container.
 Learn more in [Login to the container, or running a command inside it, via `docker exec`](#login_docker_exec).
- * Through SSH.
-This approach requires running an SSH daemon inside the container, and requires you to setup SSH keys.
-Learn more in [Login to the container, or running a command inside it, via SSH](#login_ssh).

 Both way have their own pros and cons, which you can learn in their respective subsections.